pictograpi/pictograpi.github.io/_posts/2017-09-04-anonymous-access-in-pictograpi-word.markdown

 ---
 title:  "Anonymous access in PictograpiWord"
 date:   2017-09-04 20:37:00
-categories: [news, pictograpisearch]
+categories: [news, pictograpiword]
-tags: [ARASAAC, pictograph, pictograpi universe]
+tags: [ARASAAC, pictograph, pictograpiword,] development
 ---
 We have modified [PictograpiWord](https://word.pictograpi.com) to make **all of the features available for anonymous users**.
 We think this is going to make using the tool even easier and we hope it will help to spread its usage among more users.